University of Western Ontario: Newspaper

 The Gazette, sometimes called the Western Gazette, is a student newspaper which has been in publication since 1906.
-The Gazette publishes online daily and in print on Tuesdays during the academic year.
 The Gazette has its roots as a hand-written literature newspaper called In Cap And Gown, which began in 1902.
 The In Cap And Gown was first produced in newsprint in November 1906, but changed its name to The Gazette in 1908.
-The Gazette ceased publishing in the spring of 1916 due to World War 1 but was revived in its old form in 1919.
-In 1930, 7 years after Western University changed its name to the University of Western Ontario, the paper changed its name to the University of Western Ontario Gazette.
-It is now known simply as The Gazette, its affiliation with Western variously recognized in its print edition as "Western University's official student newspaper."
+The Gazette ceased publishing in the spring of 1916 due to World War 1 but was revived in 1919.
+In 1930, seven years after Western University changed its name to the University of Western Ontario, the paper changed its name to the University of Western Ontario Gazette.
 The Gazette started as monthly but in its early years appeared weekly and twice weekly.
-It started publishing four times a week in 1991 and returned to the twice-weekly format in 2015.
-The change in print publication schedule was accompanied by a major digital transformation.
-The newspaper has moved towards a digital-first philosophy and focuses on multimedia and online-only content on a daily basis.
-In 2017, the Gazette began printing only once a week.
-The Western Gazette absorbed the assets of Western TV in 2016.
-Western TV was formally the Big Purple Couch and TV Western.
+The Gazette was in print four days a week from 1991 to 2015, making it the only student newspaper in Canada to be considered a daily newspaper.
+In 2017, the Gazette began printing only once a week and shifted fully online in 2020 due to the COVID-19 pandemic.
+In 2021, the Gazette began a gradual return to print editions, focusing on special editions and introducing bi-weekly print issues in the fall of 2022.

 The Gazette has spawned several other publications in its history.
 One was Occidentalia, which had its roots in special convocation issues of the Gazette which included pictures of the graduating class.
-"Oxy" as it was known became the university's year book and it provided "an interesting record of the year's activities in all Faculties and Schools."
 The paper is owned and published by the University Students' Council (USC).
 The paper has editorial autonomy from the USC.
 The publications committee consists of mainly professional journalists who advise the full-time staff on editorial decisions and financial management of the paper, as well as offer an intermediary between the sometimes contentious relationship between the student politicians who are reported on by the Gazette.
 The paper is one of the founding members of the National University Wire.
-The Gazette has a long history of producing some of Canada's most well-known journalists.
 Gazette alumni have worked at many successful media networks including The Globe and Mail, Toronto Star, National Post, MacLean's, CBC, CTV, Al Jazeera, Sportsnet and The New York Times.
-Some notable alumni include: Stephen Brunt, Susan Delacourt, Kevin Donovan, Scott Feschuk, Elliotte Friedman, Kevin Newman, Carol Off, Alan Thicke, Paul Wells and Aaron Wherry.